 Get science-based evidence into use

-To support decision-makers with climate change science and evidence, we scientists must make an effort to understand the needs and objectives of local stakeholders and meet those needs.
-In our work we have to identify bottlenecks and help stakeholders find solutions for concrete actions and act on those, and provide evidence that helps remove those bottlenecks.
+To support decision-makers with climate change science and evidence, we scientists must make an effort to understand and meet the needs and objectives of local stakeholders.
+In our work we have to identify bottlenecks and help stakeholders find solutions for concrete actions by providing evidence that helps remove those bottlenecks.
 In a previous positive experience in Peru we were able to just do that, by helping the government remove obstacles that hindered the adoption of payment schemes for Ecosystem Services.